How to Ask Your Boss for a Promotion

 Why do some people get promoted faster?

 As we’ve already covered, comparing yourself to others is not the way to go.
-Everyone has a different path in life and in their career.
+Everyone has a different path in life and their career.

-You should focus on yourself and your growth, rather than comparing yourself to others.
 You never know the full story behind someone else’s success.
-Maybe the person who has worked in the company for a shorter period of time and got promoted has a lot more experience than you.
+Maybe the person who has worked in the company for a shorter time and got promoted has a lot more experience than you.
 Or maybe the team member who you thought was slacking off actually carried the whole team on their shoulders behind the scenes, and that’s why they got the promotion.

-Therefore, you should focus on your own career and what you can do to advance it, and not on the careers of others around you.
+Therefore, you should focus on your career and what you can do to advance it, and not on the careers of others around you.

 You can feel something is different about your job, but you can’t quite pinpoint what it is.
 Maybe it’s your manager gearing up to promote you.